Cyphershadow24ar/Leet-Code/README.md

 31. (1394) Find Lucky Integer in an Array
 32. (1493) Longest Subarray of 1's After Deleting One Element
 33. (1504) Count Submatrices With All Ones
-34. (1695) Maximum Erasure Value
-35. (1717) Maximum Score From Removing Substrings
-36. (1733) Minimum Number of People to Teach
-37. (1751) Maximum Number of Events That Can Be Attended II
-38. (1792) Maximum Average Pass Ratio
-39. (1865) Finding Pairs With a Certain Sum
-40. (1900) The Earliest and Latest Rounds Where Players Compete
-41. (1935) Maximum Number of Words You Can Type
-42. (1948) Delete Duplicate Folders in System
-43. (1957) Delete Characters to Make Fancy String
-44. (2106) Maximum Fruits Harvested After at Most K Steps
-45. (2163) Minimum Difference in Sums After Removal of Elements
-46. (2197) Replace Non-Coprime Numbers in Array
-47. (2210) Count Hiils and Valley in an array
-48. (2264) Largest 3-Same-Digit Number in String
-49. (2322) Minimum Score After Removals on a Tree
-50. (2327) Number of People Aware of a Secret
-51. (2348) Number of Zero-Filled Subarrays
-52. (2402) Meeting Rooms III
-53. (2410) Maximum Matching of Players With Trainers
-54. (2438) Range Product Queries of Powers
-55. (2561) Rearranging Fruits
-56. (2749) Minimum Operations to Make the Integer Zero
-57. (2787) Ways to Express an Integer as Sum of Powers
-58. (3000) Maximum Area of Longest Diagonal Rectangle
-59. (3021) Alice and Bob Playing Flower Game
-60. (3025) Find the Number of Ways to Place People I
-61. (3027) Find the Number of Ways to Place People II
-62. (3136) Valid Word
-63. (3195) Find the Minimum Area to Cover All Ones I
-64. (3197) Find the Minimum Area to Cover All Ones II
-65. (3201) Find the Maximum Length of Valid Subsequence I
-66. (3202) Find the Maximum Length of Valid Subsequence II
-67. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
-68. (3307) Find the K-th Character in String Game II
-69. (3330) Find the Original Typed String I
-70. (3333) Find the Original Typed String II
-71. (3363) Find the Maximum Number of Fruits Collected
-72. (3439) Reschedule Meetings for Maximum Free Time I
-73. (3440) Reschedule Meetings for Maximum Free Time II
-74. (3446) Sort Matrix by Diagonals
-75. (3459) Length of Longest V-Shaped Diagonal Segment
-76. (3477) Fruits Into Baskets II
-77. (3479) Fruits Into Baskets III
-78. (3480) Maximize Subarrays After Removing One Conflicting Pair
+34. (1518) Water Bottles
+35. (1695) Maximum Erasure Value
+36. (1717) Maximum Score From Removing Substrings
+37. (1733) Minimum Number of People to Teach
+38. (1751) Maximum Number of Events That Can Be Attended II
+39. (1792) Maximum Average Pass Ratio
+40. (1865) Finding Pairs With a Certain Sum
+41. (1900) The Earliest and Latest Rounds Where Players Compete
+42. (1935) Maximum Number of Words You Can Type
+43. (1948) Delete Duplicate Folders in System
+44. (1957) Delete Characters to Make Fancy String
+45. (2106) Maximum Fruits Harvested After at Most K Steps
+46. (2163) Minimum Difference in Sums After Removal of Elements
+47. (2197) Replace Non-Coprime Numbers in Array
+48. (2210) Count Hiils and Valley in an array
+49. (2264) Largest 3-Same-Digit Number in String
+50. (2322) Minimum Score After Removals on a Tree
+51. (2327) Number of People Aware of a Secret
+52. (2348) Number of Zero-Filled Subarrays
+53. (2402) Meeting Rooms III
+54. (2410) Maximum Matching of Players With Trainers
+55. (2438) Range Product Queries of Powers
+56. (2561) Rearranging Fruits
+57. (2749) Minimum Operations to Make the Integer Zero
+58. (2787) Ways to Express an Integer as Sum of Powers
+59. (3000) Maximum Area of Longest Diagonal Rectangle
+60. (3021) Alice and Bob Playing Flower Game
+61. (3025) Find the Number of Ways to Place People I
+62. (3027) Find the Number of Ways to Place People II
+63. (3136) Valid Word
+64. (3195) Find the Minimum Area to Cover All Ones I
+65. (3197) Find the Minimum Area to Cover All Ones II
+66. (3201) Find the Maximum Length of Valid Subsequence I
+67. (3202) Find the Maximum Length of Valid Subsequence II
+68. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+69. (3307) Find the K-th Character in String Game II
+70. (3330) Find the Original Typed String I
+71. (3333) Find the Original Typed String II
+72. (3363) Find the Maximum Number of Fruits Collected
+73. (3439) Reschedule Meetings for Maximum Free Time I
+74. (3440) Reschedule Meetings for Maximum Free Time II
+75. (3446) Sort Matrix by Diagonals
+76. (3459) Length of Longest V-Shaped Diagonal Segment
+77. (3477) Fruits Into Baskets II
+78. (3479) Fruits Into Baskets III
+79. (3480) Maximize Subarrays After Removing One Conflicting Pair
 67. (3487) Maximum Unique Subarray Sum After Deletion
 68. (3495) Minimum Operations to Make Array Elements Zero
 69. (3516) Find Closest Person